 Along that theme, the pictures on the website and in reviews in no way do justice to the quality of these watches.
 Looking at mine, it feels like it’s something completely different with every change in angle or lighting.
 The grain in the patinated brass can sit cold and unyielding, then, with the slightest flick of the wrist, explode light and color.
 For a watch that presents as plain on a computer screen, it has more depth and facets than any other that I have seen in person.
 Many of the reviews talk about the raw nature of the cases because of the visible machining marks.
 That sounds nice in print, but it’s an incomplete appraisal.
 In the metal, the markings are as precise and crisp as any Côtes de Genève, only more unique and subtle.
 While it’s certainly a different type of finishing, to call it unfinished is to miss the point.

 All of my other watches came with some degree of buyer’s remorse or maybe Catholic guilt after I’d brought them home.
 This is my first watch that feels wholly right and justified, which I credit to the team’s ability to build something that is as perfect a representation of me as is likely possible.

-California, USA—It is significantly more difficult to design a simple solution than a complex one.
+CALIFORNIA — It is significantly more difficult to design a simple solution than a complex one.

 I work in Internet infrastructure for Google, so I deal with very large-scale critical systems on a daily basis.
-In my line of business the easiest solutions that come to mind for engineering problems are typically the most complex ones – it takes a lot of engineering brilliance and experience from our teams to be able to deconstruct down to a simple solution.
+In my line of business the first solutions that come to mind for engineering problems are typically the most complex ones – it takes a lot of engineering brilliance and experience from our teams to be able to deconstruct down to a simple solution.